What’s wrong with you?

 Learning everything I could about introversion has really helped me see it as something “normal” rather than something “weird”.
 If you are ready to learn more about introversion, I would recommend the following books for starters:

-And while not all introverts are Highly Sensitive People (HSPs), many of us are, so I would recommend this book as well:
+And while not all introverts are Highly Sensitive People (HSPs), many of us are, so you might be interested in some of my resources for HSPs as well:

 2. Discover Your Gifts As An Introvert

 Not only is introversion a normal personality variation, it comes with advantages.
 Just like extraverts tend to be better equipped to handle certain types of tasks and situations, introverts tend to be better able to handle others.
 Many of us are able to focus for long periods of time on tasks that require quiet concentration or analysis.
 Some of us are deep thinkers capable of coming up with new ideas and insights.
 And most of us are good listeners.

 A real breakthrough for me was to stop obsessing about things I didn’t do as well as extraverts and to start focusing on my gifts as an introvert.
 So I can’t keep up with the same level of social activity and stimulation as my extravert husband.
 But I can sit for hours reading and researching.
 I can sit for hours thinking about stuff and sharing my ideas with you.

 Introversion is just one personality trait and the way your introversion interacts with your other personality traits determines what your particular gifts are as an introvert.
 But you DO have gifts and when you become aware of what they are and how you are either already using them or can use them in the future, your confidence as an introvert will skyrocket.
 Check out the articles below to get started. 🙂